Anything “natural” typically has a good chance of being vegan.

 - Roasted Almond

-Unfortunately, for vegans that don’t see a need to take any risks, no Nature Valley granola bars are clearly vegan, so you’d be better looking at something like Clif bars (many Clif bars are vegan) instead.
+Unfortunately, no Nature Valley granola bars are clearly vegan, so you’d be better looking at something like Clif bars (many Clif bars are vegan) instead.